What are you teaching your child today?

 What else is inside?

 Playing Preschool Years 1 & 2 are built on 19 themed units – each unit is two weeks long.
-A homeschool preschool day in Playing Preschool includes a handpicked book perfect for the theme, questions to ask your child, conversations to have, and two simple activities.
+A homeschool preschool day in Playing Preschool includes a suggested book perfect for the theme, questions to ask your child, conversations to have, and two simple activities.

 All the units are themed so the activities “go together”